explodecomputer/MSHDS-AHDS-formative/formative/week7-answers.md

 ## Step 2: Generating a sample file

-# Our sample file contains an binary variable that indicates whether a participant is in our sample versus not in our sample.
+# Our sample file contains a binary variable that indicates whether a participant is in our sample versus not in our sample.
 # A participant is included in our sample if they have accelerometer data and a BMI value.
 # First we create a list of participant IDs for those with an accelerometer file:
 rule make_pid_list: